michielplatteau/CCBDA_project/README.md

 In the project proposal we were also considering the use of Aurora or DynamoDB.
-Based on the data we chose to use in our application, we realized that it will be better to use a relational database.
+Based on the data we chose to use in our application, we realized that it would be better to use a relational database.
 Therefore, DynamoDB was not a possible choice anymore as it is a NoSQL database.
 That left us with Aurora and RDS which are both relational database services and both of them are compatible with PostgreSQL database.
 We found out that Aurora might achieve a better performance, but with a higher cost.
-As we knew that our application won't be working with that big amounts of data, where the database performance could be limiting, we decided to go on with Amazon RDS.
+As we knew that our application would not be working with that big amounts of data, where the database performance could be limiting, we decided to go on with Amazon RDS.